 The CR Committee’s primary responsibilities include health, safety and environmental practices, ethical business conduct, the promotion of employee engagement and diversity as well as community investment.

-The CR Committee comprises Nelson Silva, Chairman, Paul Walsh, Dominic Blakemore, Robin Mills (Group HR Director), Alison Yapp (Group General Counsel and Company Secretary), and all of the non-executive directors in office.
+The CR Committee comprises Nelson Silva, Chairman, Paul Walsh, Dominic Blakemore, Karen Witts, and all of the non-executive directors in office.

 As a Group, we take a holistic approach to corporate responsibility, carefully considering the impact the Company’s activities have on the communities and environments in which we operate and from which we draw our largest resource, our people, and source our ingredients and products.

-To learn more about the CR Committee and its activities during the last financial year, go to pages 64-67 of
+To learn more about the CR Committee and its activities during the last financial year, go to pages 90-93 of the 2019 Annual Report.

 Please click on the link below to read or download a copy of Compass' transparency statement regarding the Modern Slavery Act 2015.